 - Informal reprimand

 - Formal reprimand (recorded as a negative point in Bromcom)

 - Making good the missed work

 - Detention at break or lunchtime, or after school

 - Restorative justice

 - Relocation removal from the lesson to work under supervision elsewhere (usually in the refocus room).
 Where this has been deemed necessary the student will serve a 20 minute after school detention.

 - Letters or phone calls home to parents

 - Being placed on report

 - Setting improvement targets

 - Placement in the Realignment Room

 - Behavioural contract

 - Referring the student to a senior member of staff

 - Use of off-site intervention provision (such as NWKAP)

+- Placement in the Isolation Room at another school

 - Implement a Pastoral Support Plan

 - Managed move to a local school

 - Use of suspension

 - Use of permanent exclusion